You Absolutely Need To Lower Your Blood Sugar, Part 1 — The Five Symptoms

 IT’S A SIMPLE observation that the people living in industrialized societies are living longer, but are unhealthy.
 Another way to say it is that our “healthspan” (the number of years lived healthily) is far less than our “lifespan” (the number of years breathing, whether on a ventilator or not.)

-The main reason for this is the advent of chronic disease, which have become so prevalent in the modern era because our longer lives give disease more time to take root and mess with us.
-Our bodies are exposed to more toxins and unhealthy food than ever before, and we move them less as well.
+The main reason for this is the advent and ubiquity of chronic disease.
+Chronic disease, such as heart disease, arthritis, obesity and diabetes, have become the norm experienced by the majority, because our longer lives combined with unhealthy lifestyle choices have given disease more time to take root and mess with us.
+Our bodies are now exposed to more toxins and unhealthy foods, and we are less active than ever before.

 Toxins in our air, carpets, plastics, foods, drinks, water (and even our mouths in the form of mercury contained in dental amalgam filings) slowly collect in our bodies, degrade our health, and eventually can cause various chronic illnesses.

 Over consumption of processed foods containing unhealthy fats, abundant sodium and blood sugar-spiking sugars/carbohydrates contribute to two big time chronic diseases: heart disease and diabetes.